-Karla Harris’ vocal style surges from vulnerable to powerful and back again, integrating a warmth and vigor into the music and bringing an instinctive ability to share both the story and musical substance of the songs she sings.
-Known for nuanced jazz vocals that bring a sophisticated ease and dynamic delivery, Karla has made a career within the art form she loves for more than three decades, performing for audiences from Portland to Provence.
-Her repertoire spans genres and styles, blending boundaries with subtlety, remaining respectful to the roots of each song.
-Her art lies not only in expansive vocals but also in a knack for tapping into the emotion of a song and delivering it fully.
-Writes AXS.com, “She lends her pulse to be a part of the heartbeat of the entire process, vocals and instrumentals, and the strange meandering force that lies between.”
-Critical Jazz reviews, “Rich, full-bodied and with a slightly buttery finish, Karla Harris has mad skills – a vocal artist with impeccable phrasing and the innate gift to have the band play with and not around her.”
+From velvety vulnerability to soul-tinged power, jazz vocalist Karla Harris brings sophisticated warmth and a dynamic delivery to the music, drawing listeners into the story and musical substance of the songs she sings.
+She has made a career within the art form she loves for more than three decades, performing for audiences from Portland to Provence.
+Her repertoire blends genres with subtlety, remaining respectful to the roots of a song; her art lies not only in expansive vocals but also in tapping into the emotion of a tune, and delivering it fully.
+“She lends her pulse to be a part of the heartbeat of the entire process, vocals and instrumentals,” writes AXS.com, “and the strange meandering force that lies between.”
+Critical Jazz says, “Rich, full-bodied and with a slight buttery finish, Karla Harris has mad skills – a vocal artist with impeccable phrasing and the innate gift to have the band play with and not around her.”

-Karla’s love for singing started first with a love for words and the power of their expression, written or sung.
-As a little girl growing up in a suburb of St. Louis, Missouri, she loved reading after school in the window seat.
-On Saturday mornings, she often woke up early to write little stories, and (after chores) spent Saturday afternoons transcribing lyrics from some favorites in her parents’ eclectic album collection (Nancy Wilson, Barbra Streisand, Sammy Davis Jr., Billie Holiday, the Fifth Dimension…), lifting the turntable needle up and down over and over again to capture every word.
-She sang those songs at shows she and her cousin put on for relatives at family gatherings, but her first taste of performing for a “real” audience came at age 10, when she sang a solo (“The Way We Were”) during a grade-school choral concert.
-She continued on with talent shows, choirs, performing troupes, garage bands and piano lessons throughout her school years.
+Karla’s love for singing started first with a love for words and the power of their expression.
+As a girl, she often spent early Saturday mornings writing little stories and the afternoons setting the turntable needle up and down to transcribe lyrics from some favorites in her parents’ eclectic album collection – Nancy Wilson, Barbra Streisand, Sammy Davis Jr., Billie Holiday, the Fifth Dimension, Aretha Franklin ….
+Karla and her cousin put on shows for relatives at family gatherings, but her first taste of performing for a “real” audience came at age 10, when she sang a solo during a grade-school choral concert.